 - To remove stubborn stains, apply a small amount of thinner on a clean non-abrasive cloth and use on the stain.
 Rinse the area with another clean damp cloth.
 Avoid using any cleaning agent containing acid, alkali or sodium hypochlorite, as they may corrode, discolour or ruin the surface of the laminate.

-Find out more about laminates at the Lamitak Studio at 114 Lavender Street, CT Hub 2 #01-61 Singapore 338729, or contact them at 6592-5200 and email@example.com.
-The opening hours are stated below
+Find our more about laminates at the Lamitak Studio at 114 Lavender Street, CT Hub 2 #01-61, Singapore 338729.
+For more information, contact the studio at 6592-5200 and email@example.com; or drop by during the opening hours below:

 Monday to Thursday: 10.30am–6.30pm